 4 credits each

 Two semester intensive version of the Concepts and Processes Sequence (Math 130/131/132), intended for well-prepared students.
-Meets three periods per week, with an additional study group led by a peer tutor.
+Meets three periods per week, with an additional study group led by a math leader.
 Prerequisite: Passing Entry Exam.
 General Education: Foundations of Knowledge and Inquiry Mathematics.
-For students entering prior to September, 2010: Satisfies core requirement in Mathematics.
 Introductory.

 Statistics for the Behavioral Sciences

 Develops understanding of elementary statistical techniques needed in behavioral sciences.
 Includes frequency distributions, graphs, measures of central tendency and variability, percentiles and standard scores.
 Emphasis on sampling theory, hypothesis testing and drawing conclusions about a population from sample data.
 Includes study group.
-Prerequisites: MAT 120, 130 or 140.
-For students entering prior to September, 2010: Partially satisfies core requirement in Mathematics.
+General Education: Foundations of Knowledge and Inquiry Mathematics.
+Prerequisites: MAT 120.
 Introductory.

 Algebra and Number Theory

 Explores properties of number, operations, functions, and equations in both familiar and unfamiliar contexts.
 Emphasizes deepening student understanding of fundamental mathematics, as well mathematical processes.
 Topics include modular arithmetic; Fer-mat’s Theorem; number theory functions; linear, exponential, and polynomial functions; and solving equations.
 Extensive use of technology.
 Prerequisite: MAT 132 or MAT 141 or permission of instructor.
 Intermediate.